StanJulia/StanSample.jl/README.md

 StanSample.jl wraps `cmdstan`'s `sample` method to generate draws from a Stan Language Program.
 It is the primary workhorse in the StanJulia ecosystem.

+If [BridgeStan](https://gitlab.com/roualdes/bridgestan) is installed "next" to `cmdstan`, bridgestan's features are also included.
+An example is part of `./example/bernoulli.jl`.

+## Prerequisites

-Thus, you need a working installation of [Stan's cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html), the path of which you should specify in either `CMDSTAN` or `JULIA_CMDSTAN_HOME`, e.g. in your `~/.julia/config/startup.jl` include a line like:
+You need a working installation of [Stan's cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html), the path of which you should specify in either `CMDSTAN` or `JULIA_CMDSTAN_HOME`, e.g. in your `~/.julia/config/startup.jl` include a line like:

 ```Julia
 # CmdStan setup